-- Make a checklist of all features to be tested so that none of them are missed out.
-Read top 5 questions in a software testing checklist
+- Make a checklist of all features to be tested so that none are missed.
+Read the top 5 questions in a software testing checklist.

 - Start with testing basic user scenarios.
 Expand it as testing progresses by adding more features to the test.

 - Check the GUI against the standards in the test charter.

 - The mission of an exploratory test session should be clear.

 - Record what needs to be tested, why, and how to assess its quality.